Semi-supervised Triply Robust Inductive Transfer Learning

 \subsection{Background}

 A precision medicine approach is vitally important for clinical care \citep{ashley2016towards}.
-Reliable and precise personalized prediction of clinical outcome and treatment response is fundamental for successful disease management.
-Patients with worse progression profiles can be monitored more intensively.
-More aggressive treatments should be considered for those unlikely to respond to standard therapy while less toxic options may be considered for patients with a good prognosis.
-Precision medicine approaches are increasingly being incorporated into clinical care.
-Advances in genetics, and the growing availability of electronic health records (EHR) and health surveys, present increased opportunity to develop accurate personalized risks prediction models and incorporate such models at the bedside to make precise personalized patient care a clinical reality \citep{hodson2016precision}.
+The reliable and precise personalized prediction of clinical outcomes and treatment responses is fundamental for successful disease management.
+More aggressive treatments should be considered for those unlikely to respond to standard therapy while less toxic options may be considered for patients with a favorable prognosis.
+Advances in genetics and the growing availability of electronic health records (EHR) present increased opportunities to develop accurate personalized risk prediction models.
+Incorporating such models at the bedside makes precise personalized patient care a clinical reality \citep{hodson2016precision}.

 Personalized risk prediction modeling, however, faces several challenges in practice.
-The first challenge is the imbalance and heterogeneity across populations.
-Current prevalent predictive modeling schemes are prone to biases when naively applied to noisy and heterogeneous EHR data.
-Most prediction models are trained to optimize overall accuracy, which may not reflect accuracy within under-represented subgroups.
-Many factors could contribute to these performance disparities, including different levels of data completeness, data distribution discrepancies, and coding biases.
-Many demographic sub-populations are observed to be underrepresented in large-scale biomedical research, which may lead to less accurate clinical implementation in those sub-populations \citep{west2017genomics, ferryman2018fairness}.
-For example, around $79\%$ of all GWAS participants are of European descent and clinical treatments of polygenic risk scores is several times more accurate in individuals of European ancestry than other ancestries \citep{martin2019clinical}, due to genetic differences across ancestral populations \citep{li2021targeting}.

-In general, prediction models trained to optimize overall accuracy may lead to poor performance in minority populations, in the presence of heterogeneity.
-These differences are particularly prevalent in EHR linked studies with additional contributing factors mentioned above.
-The presence heterogeneity and the relatively low sample size of the under-represented populations highlights the need for robust transfer learning techniques to effectively improve the prediction accuracy in the underrepresented sub-populations and achieve fairness in precision medicine.
+The first challenge is the heterogeneity and imbalance across sub-populations.
+Current prevalent predictive modeling schemes often exhibit biases when applied to heterogeneous and noisy EHR and genomic data, tending to prioritize overall accuracy at the expense of representing under-represented groups.
+This leads to performance disparities caused by varying data completeness, distribution discrepancies, and coding biases.
+For instance, about 79\% of GWAS participants are of European descent.
+This imbalance, together with genetic differences across ancestral populations, results in polygenic risk scores being several times more accurate for the European group than others \citep{west2017genomics, ferryman2018fairness, martin2019clinical}.
+The presence of heterogeneity and the relatively low sample size of the under-represented groups highlight the need for robust transfer learning techniques to effectively improve prediction accuracy in the underrepresented sub-populations and achieve fairness in precision medicine.